Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 GO: Western Avenue Studios

-Over 300 artists occupy personal studios on 5 floors of this former factory warehouse.
-Wandering up and down the corridors, and engaging with artisans is a total hoot.
-They create everything from “Steam Punk” Recycled Objects (Bruce Wood #427), to clothing, paintings, jewelry, and so much more.
+Over 350 artists occupy personal studios on 5 floors of this former factory warehouse.
+Wandering up and down the corridors of what is now the Western Avenue Studios and engaging with artisans is a total hoot.
+They create everything from “Steam Punk” Recycled Objects (Bruce Wood #490), to clothing, paintings, jewelry, and so much more.

 Loading Dock Gallery Western Avenue Studios Lowell MA